 Current recommendations here and in the U.K. are to consume up to two portions of fish per week (Healthy Ireland, 2016), one of which should be oily fish, which is an important source of omega-3 fatty acids.
 The BDA highlights the importance of ensuring the fish we buy are from quality sources of credible sustainable standards – usually this is recognised from the label on the product, and in the image above you can see the examples of those labels, and in the image below!
 MSC = the U.K. Marine Conservation Society.

-Current recommendations are to consume up to 3 servings of dairy per day (Healthy Ireland, 2016), and low fat where possible.
+Current recommendations for the general adult population are to consume 3 servings of dairy per day (Healthy Ireland, 2016), and to choose low fat where possible.
 Although dairy has been getting a bit of a bashing in terms of the carbon footprint from cattle, dairy remains a major source of macro- and micro-nutrients for many people – for example, protein, calcium and vitamin D. The BDA currently advises ‘moderation’ of dairy intake for sustainability – so again, not over-consuming it.
 Importantly, if you choose to consume dairy alternatives – for example, many young women are now taking milk alternatives like almond, soy and oat milk – make sure you’re buying brands that are fortified with calcium.

 There are many fantastic and very nutritious choices for plant-derived protein, and often these foods are great sources of fibre and other micro-nutrients too.
 Examples include beans, chickpeas, lentils, nuts, seeds, products like tofu, tempeh and even Quorn!
 There are MANY ‘meat alternative’ products on the market now, with many supermarkets now doing their ‘own brand’ versions of these too – examples include every kind of vegetarian burger and sausage out there!
 The BDA encourages us to increase our intake of these foods and particularly the more natural, less processed options (e.g. beans, chickpeas, lentils, nuts, seeds), and happily most of them can be great options as substitutes for meat or going ‘half and half’ in a recipe – like a vegetarian chili using kidney beans, or a lentil bolognaise!